 That it should now emerge, after two months of horrific and sensational publicity, that the skull fragment has been effectively eliminated from the investigation by the very archaeologists who helped to find it, and that it may in any case be thousands of years old, is sobering indeed.
 And the fact that the most recent developments have effectively been hidden from the general public in mainland Britain by quiescent, slumbering or complicit journalists, may well have come as a relief to the police.

 THIS DOES NOT MEAN, of course, that the horror stories have now ceased.
-No sooner had the Jersey Evening Post made preparations to publish its story about the archaeologists than a fresh press release sent into circulation an entirely new story.
+No sooner had the Jersey Evening Post made preparations to publish its story about the archaeologists than sent into circulation an entirely new story.
 On Wednesday 16 April, two days before the story about the difference of opinion with the archaeologists appeared in the Post, the police let it be known that two pits had been dug at the home during the late seventies or early eighties.
 Having been dug they had then almost immediately been filled in again.
 The police had already excavated one of these pits and had discovered that it contained nothing but a large amount of lime.

 The language of the press release was restrained.
 But its effect was entirely predictable.
 The following day most mainland newspapers carried the story.
-Some, including the Telegraph and the Guardian, immediately put their own gloss on it, pointing out that lime ‘can be used to disintegrate corpses’ (Telegraph) or ‘is often used to try to accelerate the decomposition of soft tissues in buried remains’ (Guardian).
+Some, including the and the immediately put their own gloss on it, pointing out that lime ‘can be used to disintegrate corpses’ (Telegraph) or ‘is often used to try to accelerate the decomposition of soft tissues in buried remains’ (Guardian).

 What no mainland newspaper recorded was the report which appeared in the Jersey Evening Post on 16 April, which said that ‘the information about the pits came from a member of the public soon after police work had started at the site in February’.
 The question which this raises is why, if this information was so important, was the excavation of the pits left for more than a month?
 And why, since the police had already found nothing (except lime), in the first pit, did they not wait until they had finished digging up the second pit before giving the story to the media?